CQX96/CQX96-Linux/Documentation/networking/device_drivers/ethernet/intel/ixgbe.rst

 Enabling SR-IOV in a 64-bit Microsoft Windows Server 2012/R2 guest OS
 ---------------------------------------------------------------------
-Linux KVM Hypervisor/VMM supports direct assignment of a PCIe device to a VM.
+CQX96 KVM Hypervisor/VMM supports direct assignment of a PCIe device to a VM.
 This includes traditional PCIe devices, as well as SR-IOV-capable devices based on the Intel Ethernet Controller XL710.